microsoft/CNTK/bindings/python/doc/gettingstarted.rst

 as easy as that!

-Now that we've seen some of the basics of setting up and training a network using the CNTK Python API, let's look at a more interesting deep learning problem in more detail.
+Now that we've seen some of the basics of setting up and training a network using the CNTK Python API, let's look at a more interesting deep learning problem in more detail (for the full example above along with the function to generate random data, please see ``bindings/python/examples/NumpyInterop/FeedForwardNet.py``).

 Sequence classification